Skip to content

 Prerequisites

-• If you have already built using the GitHub Browser Build method, it is easy to build the next repository.
+• If you have already built using the Browser Build method, it is easy to build other apps which use the same method.
 Skip ahead to Fork and Add Secrets

-• If this is the first repository you have built with the GitHub Browser Build method, you must first complete the initial steps found on GitHub First-Time.
+• If this is the first repository you have built with the Browser Build method, you must first complete the initial steps found on Configure to Use Browser.
 When you reach the point where

 • You have created your Match-Secrets repository

-• You are told to GitHub First-Time: Fork LoopWorkspace
+• You are told to Configure to Use Browser: Fork LoopWorkspace

 • Review the directions but don't do it